laischaves/nts/compsci/aws.md

 - **Gartner Magic Quadrant (MQ) for Cloud**
     - Is a series of research reports about cloud providers and resources on the market published by the IT consulting firma Gartner
     - Useful to keep up with market trends and services evolution (on the full reports)
+- **AWS Budgets**
+	- Allows the creation of budgets for the AWS account, which can be used for alerts and actions concerning the reach of any threshold adopted by the user.
+	- You can also use CloudWatch to create billing alerts.
+- **SNS**

     **Acrononyms**

     - IaaS (infrastructure as a service)